Student Network Access

 Extending the Network Using Devices

-If any of these devices, or others similar to these, are found to be in use from your room or port, you will be given a written warning to have the device removed and you will also lose your network access in the room (meaning both ports) for 1 month.
-A second violation will result in a loss of network access for 4 months (the equivalent of 1 semester).
-A third violation will result in a loss of network access for 12 months (the equivalent of 1 year).
+If any of these devices, or others similar to these, are found to be in use from your room or port, you will be given a written warning to have the device removed and you will also lose your network access in the room (meaning both ports) for one month.
+A second violation will result in a loss of network access for four months (the equivalent of one semester).
+A third violation will result in a loss of network access for 12 months (the equivalent of one year).

 You must first uninstall your current antivirus software before installing Norton antivirus as it is not recommended that you have two separate antivirus software installations on your computer.
 The antivirus software definitions should be no more than a week old as the antivirus software is ineffective if the virus definitions are not updated at least once a week.
 The registration page will guide you through the installation process.

-If the antivirus software is removed or disabled deliberately, then you will lose your network connection for 1 month.
-A second violation will result in a loss of network access for 12 months (the equivalent of 1 year).
+If the antivirus software is removed or disabled deliberately, then you will lose your network connection for one month.
+A second violation will result in a loss of network access for 12 months (the equivalent of one year).

 If you are no longer attending the university, it is your responsibility to remove the software from your computer.

 The Symantec version that the University will give you has the capability to detect worms, trojans and spyware; but it would be best to have another software to scan and protect your computers against these threats.
 You can download for free Microsoft Windows Defender at www.microsoft.com/downloads or Ad-Aware which can be downloaded at www.lavasoft.com.

 If you suspect that your computer has a worm, trojan, or spyware program, you will need to scan and remove them.
 Failure to remove these could result in network problems; and your computer will be quarantined until it is fixed.
 If you need assistance downloading Anti-Spyware software, you can contact IT User Support Services at 215-572-2898.